thiaguten/simple-dao-hibernate/README.md

 SimpleDAO Hibernate Service Provider Interface - SPI Implementation.

-In test package was implemented a demo example using the SimpleDAO-Hibernate API.
-A demonstration where transactions are manually controlled using (beginTransaction, commitTransaction, rollbackTransaction, etc) and another using the SpringFramework using (@Transacional).
+In the test package was implemented two demo usage examples (Hibernate-Core and Hibernate-EntityManager) using the SimpleDAO-Hibernate API with SpringFramework and HikariCP connection pool.

 Requires JDK 1.6 or higher

 ## Latest release

-SimpleDAO-Hibernate bundle is available from [Maven Central](http://search.maven.org/).
+SimpleDAO-Hibernate is available from [Maven Central](http://search.maven.org/).

 To add a dependency using Maven, use the following: